 Reason #4: Bridging Communities

-I’m not sure how to tactfully navigate this or present such information to these demographics of people when I encounter them, but I think bridging these communities and locating resources could be personally fulfilling while helping them tackle certain vulnerabilities inherent in their situation.
+I’m not sure how to tactfully navigate this or present such information to these demographics of people when I encounter them.
+I don't even desire to be the one to do it.
+But I think bridging these communities and locating resources could be personally fulfilling while helping them tackle certain vulnerabilities inherent in their situation.

-Before I became active online, I had a sense people intrigued by FI are often people ready to tackle sticky issues about money.
+Before I became active online, I had a sense creative people intrigued by personal finance are often people ready to tackle sticky issues about money.
 With good but easily misunderstood intentions, many are navigating the intersection between a narrow focus on security and a broader focus on giving.
-In my opinion, financial independence isn’t selfish.
-From becoming aware of ethical investing to voting with your dollar, money management is one small part of building a larger launchpad on a fast track to respecting yourself and other beings.

 Reason #5: Seeking Out Opposites